Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Introduction

+A multi-input multi-output (MIMO) radar is usually used in practical applications to provide sufficient angular resolutions, increase the spatial diversity, and improve effective SNR of the received signal \cite{fishler-radar2004, li-2007, serio-2020, zhuge-tap2012, peng-tmtt2018, tan-tap2017}.
+A major issue in conventional MIMO radars is the use of \textit{fixed hardware and algorithm} for directional-of-arrival (DOA) estimation of the targets \cite{maiwald-proc2022, Puglielli-proc2016, Torkildson-twc2011, nikandish-tradar2023, arnold-tap2019}.
+This leads to inefficient allocation of the radar resources in varying operational conditions.

+We propose an adaptive MIMO radar architecture with the following key features: 1) the effective number of array elements is reconfigured based on the required accuracy of the DOA estimation to save the power consumption and reduce the computational complexity, 2) the output power of the TX and the required SNR of the RX are scaled with the distance to reduce the power consumption, and 3) the DOA estimation algorithm is selected based on the number of array elements to enhance accuracy and reduce the computational complexity.
+We develop a hardware model for the MIMO radar to estimate the power consumption of the TX, RX, and local oscillator (LO) distribution network.
+Performance of the adaptive MIMO radar is evaluated in the free-space and through-wall indoor wireless sensing scenarios, using two popular DOA estimation algorithms, multiple signal classification (MUSIC) \cite{music-paper} and minimum variance distortionless response (MVDR) \cite{mvdr-paper}.

 The paper is structured as follows.
-In Section I, the 2D MIMO FMCW radar model is presented.
-In Section II, the scaling approach for the SNR and output power is provided and the results of the 2D DOA estimation simulations are discussed.
-In Section III, a hardware model for the 2D radar array is developed to estimate the power consumption.
-In section IV, performance of the radar array is evaluated in the free-space and through-wall indoor wireless sensing scenarios.
-The investigation results and practical considerations are discussed in Section V. The conclusions are presented in Section VI.
+In Section II, the adaptive MIMO radar architecture is presented.
+In Section III, the MIMO radar front-end is discussed and a circuit model is developed for the radar system to estimate the power consumption.
+In Section IV, the MIMO radar back-end including the DOA estimation algorithms is discussed.
+In section V, performance of the adaptive MIMO radar is evaluated for D-band wireless sensing.
+Finally, the concluding remarks are presented in Section VI.